rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 If we worship our career, we will venerate symbols of our career status, such as business cards, titles and so forth.

 Importantly, if we worship God, we will venerate the Saints that inspire in us a deeper sense of worship.
-If we worship Christ, then we will venerate His mother who birthed the God-man.
+If we worship Christ Jesus, then we will venerate His mother who birthed the God-man who is the spirit of truth.
-And if we worship the one true God, then we will venerate the symbols of the one true God, including scripture.
+If we worship the one true God, then we will venerate the symbols of the one true God, including scripture.

 If, on the other hand, we do not feel any respect or honor to the Saints, or to the Theotokos, or to the scriptures, then it is not God that we worship.
 We all worship something, and our actions and words will reveal what it is we are worshipping.